argumentcomputer/lurk-lisp/README.md

 # lurk (Lurk in Lisp)

 This repo is the Lisp counterpart to [lurk-rs (Lurk in Rust)](https://github.com/lurk-lang/lurk-rs).
 Lurk in Lisp allows for documentation and implementation of the API without the proof-related mechanisms of Lurk in Rust.
-The Lisp version of Lurk provides specifications that defines the semantics of Lurk and allows to explore its capabilities and future iterations of the language.
+The Lisp version of Lurk provides specifications that define the semantics of Lurk and allow for exploration of its capabilities and future iterations of the language.

 # Specifications